wp-plugins/slider-cc/README.txt

 = Using FTP =

-1. Download 'slider-chch'
+1. Download 'slider-cc'
-2. Extract the 'slider-chch' directory to your computer
+2. Extract the 'slider-cc' directory to your computer
-3. Upload the 'slider-chch' directory to the '/wp-content/plugins/' directory
+3. Upload the 'slider-cc' directory to the '/wp-content/plugins/' directory
 4. Activate the plugin in the Plugin dashboard
 5. Go to Slider CC in the left menu to manage the sliders